 A wrongful death lawsuit is an opportunity to hold another person accountable if their negligence resulted in your loved one’s death.
 These civil lawsuits will not lead to time behind bars, but they could result in a monetary award that eases the financial strain on your loved one’s spouse and next of kin.

-If you believe you are entitled to compensation through a wrongful death lawsuit, it is important that you seek the guidance of a seasoned injury attorney familiar with these types of cases.
+If you believe you are entitled to compensation through a wrongful death lawsuit, you must seek the guidance of an Omaha Wrongful Death Lawyer familiar with these types of cases.
 Recovering fair compensation is only possible by proving another person is at fault.
 At Berry Law, our attorneys have the resources to collect the necessary evidence in an Omaha wrongful death case.

 What Must You Prove in a Wrongful Death Case?